 Do not plunge the sink if you tried a commercial drain cleaner.
 Allow the drain cleaner to work through the sink because the chemicals are dangerous if they touch your skin while plunging the sink.
-In general using chemicals can do more harm than good on the drain pipes.
+In general, using chemicals can do more harm than good to the drain pipes.

 Clear the Sink with Baking Soda and Vinegar

 Depending on the severity of the clog, then some basic household products combine to create a powerful solution.
 Baking soda and vinegar are mortal enemies, but you can combine their explosive reaction to unclog and clear your drain.

 - Start by pouring a pot of boiling water down the drain.

 - Add about ½ cup of baking soda and let it sit for a few minutes.

 - After a couple minutes, combine 1 cup of vinegar with 1 cup of boiling water and pour down the drain.

 - This will cause an explosion so cover the drain and let it sit for about 5 to 10 minutes in order to allow science to work its magic.

 - Flush the drain with another pot of boiling water.